 Kaltura’s player provides optimal playback by using adaptive bitrate technology that automatically selects the most appropriate file for playback, based on the viewer’s specific connection and other parameters.

 Getting content onto the platform is the first step and selecting transcoding information is part of the upload session.
 For a quick and simple upload, use the default flavors that are provided and that can be enabled/disabled from the transcoding profile you want to use.
-See Default Flavors.

-Transcoding Settings Page
+See Default Flavors.configuringTranscoding Settings Page

 To display the default flavors for transcoding your content